Ever made homemade stuffing from scratch? Not using store-bought bread cubes, I’m talking about even making the bread cubes for stuffing!

-When you make your own bread cubes for stuffing, you know exactly what is being added: your bread, seasoning, and a fat of your choice.
+When you make your own bread cubes for homemade stuffing, you know exactly what is being added: your bread, seasoning, and fat of your choice.

 You can choose the seasonings you want, based on what your family likes.
 (I’ve given my favorite combo below, but feel free to play with the flavors!)

 You can add only as much salt as you want.
 So if you have family members who are watching their salt intake, this is a great option.